 This paper examines the impacts of air pollution on criminal activities by exploiting three dimensions of variations in a rich quasi-experiment: the NOx Budget Trading Program.
-This program has been well documented to decrease air pollution concentrations in participating states.
-Employing a triple-difference estimator, we ﬁnd robust evidence that the cap-and-trade market statistically signiﬁcantly reduced violent and property crimes in participating states by about 3.7% and 2.9%, respectively.
-Instrumental variable estimates suggest that lowering air pollution may play an important role in reducing criminal behaviors.
+This program has been well documented to decrease NOx emissions and ozone concentrations in participating states.
+Employing a triple-difference estimator, we find robust evidence that the cap-and-trade market statistically significantly reduced violent crimes in participating states, whereas property crimes were less affected.
+Instrumental variable estimates suggest that lowering pollution emissions may play an important role in reducing violent criminal behaviors.

 Keywords: Air pollution, criminal activities, NOx Budget Trading Program